Brookline's 1978 World Champion

 I remember Donna Caterino from her days as a Little League player.
 She was a few years younger than us older boys, but could she always held her own during pickup games.
 She was quite a ballplayer, and proved it to everyone when she pitched a regular season no-hitter and went on to win the MVP award in the Robinson Township All-Star tournament in 1979.
 Donna was not just a thrower.
 She could also hit, and with power.
 She was one of the league's leading batters with several homeruns to her credit.

 Most Brookliners remember the caging McConnell sisters, Maureen, Kathy and Suzie.
-Let's not forget the Caterino sisters, Cathy and Donna, who burst onto the Little League scene and, from 1976 through 1979, taught us all a little bit about the game of baseball.
+Let's not forget the Caterino sisters, Kathy and Donna, the dynamic duo who burst onto the Little League scene and, from 1976 to 1979, taught us all a little bit about the game of baseball.
 Click here to read a Post-Gazette article from July 2, 1977 on Little League baseball's Caterino sisters.